lando/lando/docs/contrib/roles.md

 ## Committers

 Committers are contributors who have made several valuable contributions to the project and are now relied upon to both write code directly to the repository and screen the contributions of others.
-In many cases they are programmers but it is also possible that they contribute in a different role.
-Typically, a committer will focus on a specific aspect of the project, and will bring a level of expertise and understanding that earns them the respect of the community and the project maintainers.
-The role of committer is an official one and it is generally a position that influential members of the community will find themselves in as the project maintainers looks to them for guidance and support.
-Some more popular areas of focus for committers are:
+In many cases, they are programmers but it is also possible that they contribute in a different role.
+Typically, a committer will focus on a specific aspect of the project and will bring a level of expertise and understanding that earns them the respect of the community and the project maintainers.
+The role of committer is an official one and it is generally a position that influential members of the community will find themselves in as the project maintainers look to them for guidance and support.
+Some more popular areas of focus for committers are as follows:

   * Documentation
   * DevOps (Test, Build, Deploy)